Sanglorian/orcus/Orcus Player Options - current.md

 ### High Elf Traits

+As a high elf, you have a keen mind and a mastery of at least the basics of magic.
+Some high elves are haughty and reclusive, believing themselves to be superior to non-elves and even other elves.
+Others are more common and more friendly, and often encountered among humans and other races.

+---

-Your elf character has a variety of natural abilities, the result of thousands of years of elven refinement.
+Your high elf character has a variety of natural abilities, the result of thousands of years of elven refinement.

 ***Ability Score Increases:***